Johnnie Seale

 Johnny Ray Seale (born November 14, 1938), nicknamed "Durango Kid", is a former Major League Baseball pitcher.
 He pitched in eight games over two seasons, 1964 and 1965, for the Detroit Tigers.
+He is the only Durango High School graduate to play for Major League Baseball.

+Early life

+Seale was born in Edgewater, Colorado, but grew up in Durango, Colorado, where he attended Durango High School, participating in multiple sports including wrestling, football and baseball, as well as being active representing Durango in state and national 4-H competitions.
+He graduated in 1957.